chunhui-shi/CarND-Traffic-Sign-Classifier-Project/write.md

 Preserve colors of images, meaning we are not going to use gray scale.

-Brighten some dark pictures, Notice from the previous expration of the dataset that, some pictures seem taken at night thus almost not possible to view even to human eyes.
+Brighten some dark pictures.
+Notice from the previous expration of the dataset that, some pictures seem taken at night thus almost not possible to view even to human eyes.

+The technique was used to brighten the pictures is to convert the RGB pictures to HSV(Hue, the relative scale of colors, Saturation, how white is the color, Value, the lightness of color), then increase the V value (lightness) and convert back to RGB scale.
+As shown below, the brightened images are really easier to view.

+[//]: # (Image References)

+[image_all]: ./all_classes.png "Figures of all classes"
+[image_brightened]: ./brightened_classes.png "Brightened figures of all classes"

+![alt text][image_all]
+![alt text][image_brightened]

 As a last step, I normalized the image data so all the values will be limit to 0 to 1 scale.

-I decided to generate additional data because larger training dataset proved to be very useful to increase the accuracy when test with valid datasets.
+I decided to generate additional data because larger training dataset proved to be very useful to increase the accuracy when tested with validation datasets.

-To add more data to the the data set, I rotates each image twice by slightly(and randomly) rotate each image to two opposite directions, thus I made the training dataset three times larger.
+To add more data to the the data set, I rotated each image twice by slightly(and randomly) rotate each image to two opposite directions, thus I made the training dataset three times larger.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The final architecture is based on leNet.

-After several experiements about adding extra convolution layer, increasing depths of these layers could bring some visible improvements.
+* Convolutional.
+Input = 32x32x3.
+Output = 28x28x12. pad='VALID'
+* Pooling.
+Input = 28x28x12.
+Output = 14x14x12.
+* Convolutional.
+Input = 14x14x12.
+Output = 10x10x32. pad='VALID'
+* Pooling.
+Input = 10x10x32.
+Output = 5x5x32.
+* Flatten (800)
+* Full Cononected.
+Input = 800.
+Output = 120.
+* Full Cononected.
+Input = 120.
+Output = 84.
+* Full Cononected.
+Input = 84.
+Output = 43.

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

+The optimizer used in the training is AdamOptimizer with default exponential decay rates.
+Ran some training with AdagradOptimizer and no siginificant difference observed.

 The default epochs for training is 10, since now the network become deeper since I increased the depth of two layers, notice that the neural network can reach a stable percent number on validate dataset around epoch 15 - 20.

+The batch size was set from default value of 128 to 64, the reason was to limit the memory usage on the linux VM hosted on my laptop.

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.